Suppose a gas sample is contained in a cylinder with a movable pi... | Channels for Pearson+

 2PRACTICE PROBLEM

 Suppose a gas sample is contained in a cylinder with a movable piston.
-The Kelvin temperature of the gas is reduced by one-fourth while its pressure is tripled.
-Identify the change in the volume of the gas.
+The amount of gas in the container is doubled at constant temperature and volume.
+Identify the change in the pressure of the gas.

 Suppose a gas sample is contained in a cylinder with a movable piston.
-The Kelvin temperature of the gas is reduced by one-fourth while its pressure is tripled.
-Identify the change in the volume of the gas.
+The amount of gas in the container is doubled at constant temperature and volume.
+Identify the change in the pressure of the gas.

 ANSWERS OPTIONS